The volume is the amount of space that a substance or object occupies, or that is enclosed within a container.

 It is something you never grow out of.

-I bet even now when a teacher puts them on your desk at school for an activity the first thing you do is try and make something.
+Even now, when a teacher puts them on your desk at school for an activity, you probably try and make something.

 Some things never change.